ddspringle/salt-formula-lucee/README.rst

 ``apache_control_loc``
 ----------------------

-Enter the location of your apachectl script.
+The location of your apachectl script.
 Ex: /usr/sbin/apachectl

 ``apache_modules_loc``
 ----------------------

-Enter the location of your apache modules.
+The location of your apache modules.
 Leave blank for default location based on OS and architecture.

 ``apache_config_loc``
 ---------------------

-Enter the location of your apache config files.
+The location of your apache config files.
 Leave blank for default location based on OS and architecture.

 ``apache_log_loc``
 ------------------

-Enter the location of your apache log files.
+The location of your apache log files.
 Leave blank for default location based on OS and architecture.

 Bugs and Feature Requests